 d.
 I ordained thee – a prophet unto the nations.

 2. Jeremiah’s excuse: “Then said I, Ah, Lord GOD!
-Behold, I cannot speak: for I am a child.”
+Behold, I cannot speak, for I am a child.”
 Sounds a little like Moses:

 a.
 Moses response to Jehovah: “And Moses said unto the Lord, O my Lord, I am not eloquent, neither theretofore: ... but I am slow of speech, and of a slow tongue,” Exodus 4:10.
 Notice:

 b.
 Jehovah’s rebuke: “And the LORD said unto him, who hath made man's mouth?
 Or who maketh the dumb, or deaf, or the seeing, or the blind?
 Have not I the LORD?
-Now therefore go, and I will be with thy mouth, and teach thee what thou shalt say,” Exodus 4:11-12.
+Therefore, go, and I will be with thy mouth, and teach thee what thou shalt say,” Exodus 4:11-12.

 c.
 Moses’ excuse: “And he said, O my Lord, send, I pray thee, by the hand of him whom thou wilt send,” Exodus 4:13.